 Weight: 11,000 lb at launch.
 Propulsion: Single liquid-propellant rocket motor.
 Endurance: 908+ days on orbit.
 Orbit Altitude: Low-Earth orbit (LEO) at 110-500 miles.
 Power: Gallium arsenide solar cells with lithium-ion batteries.

-(yle Brasier/USAF

-X-62 VARIABLE-STABILITY IN-FLIGHT TEST AIRCRAFT
+X-62 VARIABLE-STABILITY IN-FLIGHT TEST AIRCRAFT In-flight simulator

-In-flight simulator

 Brief: The X-62 Variable-stability In-flight Simulator Test Aircraft (VISTA) is a highly modified F-16D Block 30 capable of replicating the flight characteristics of a wide array of aircraft.
 VISTA was initially modified to support the Multi-Axis Thrust-Vectoring (MATV) program that tested the combat potential of high-angle-of-attack maneuvers starting in July 1993.
-VISTA completed 95 test flights with the Axisymmetric Vectoring Exhaust Nozzle (AVEN) and General Electric F110-GE-100 engine before the program terminated in 1994.
-The aircraft subsequently became a mainstay of the USAF Test Pilot School, training test pilots and flighttest engineers to evaluate unstable or unpredictable aircraft with relative safety.
-The VISTA aircraft recently aided in the development and testing of Automatic Integrated Collision Avoidance Systems (ICAS), enhancing the safety of the F-16 and other fighter fleets.
-Originally designated NF-16D, the aircraft was equipped with the VISTA Simulation System (VSS) which could generate differing flight dynamics for the pilot, linked to a second control stick in the cockpit.
+VISTA completed 95 test flights with the Axisymmetric Vectoring Exhaust Nozzle (AVEN) and

+General Electric F110-GE-100 engine before the program terminated in 1994.
+The aircraft subsequently became a mainstay of the USAF Test Pilot School, training test pilots and flight-test engineers to evaluate unstable or unpredictable aircraft with relative safety.
+The VISTA aircraft more recently aided in the development and testing of Automatic Integrated Collision Avoidance Systems (ICAS), enhancing the safety of the F-16 and other fighter fleets.
+Originally designated NF-16D, the aircraft was equipped with the VISTA Simulation System (VSS) which could generate differing flight dynamics for the pilot linked to a second control stick in the cockpit.
 VISTA incorporates an enlarged dorsal spine for additional equipment as well as a drag chute in common with some export variants of the F-16.
-It was redesignated X-62 in 2021 as part of a radical modernization effort that included upgrading VSS and integrating the new System for Autonomous Control of Simulation (SACS) and Model Following Algorithm (MFA).
+It was redesignated X-62 in 2021 as part of a radical modernization that included upgrading VSS and integrating the new System for Autonomous Control of Simulation (SACS) and Model Following Algorithm (MFA).
 SACS permits the aircraft to be remotely controlled from the ground or operated via reprogramable synthetic artificial intelligence (AI), though with a safety pilot onboard.
 Open-architecture upgrades permit rapid reprogramming of various AI or control dynamics to replicate a broader variety of aircraft including uncrewed platforms.
-X-62 became the first supersonic aircraft to fly under AI control in December 2022 and Air Force Research Laboratory is employing X-62 as a surrogate to test software for the Skyborg paired, autonomous aircraft program.
+X-62 became the first supersonic aircraft to fly under AI control in December 2022 completing a series of 21 flights before advancing to dogfight scenarios that built from defensive to offensive, eventually countering conventional, manned fighters.
+The Air Force Research Laboratory is employing X-62 as a surrogate to test software for the Skyborg paired, autonomous aircraft program.
 Algorithms flown on the X-62 enabled an unmanned XQ-58A Valkyrie to successfully fly via synthetic AI control.
 USAF is also modifying six F-16s with autonomous flight controls under the separate Viper Experimentation and Next-gen Operations Model-Autonomy Flying Testbed program (VENOM-AFT), which is likewise developing Collaborative Combat Aircraft (CCA) concepts.
 The X-62 is operated in partnership with Calspan Aviation and continues to support the Air Force Test Pilot School syllabus in addition to test work.